siteslave/mydatepicker-th/README.md

   3.3 ngModel binding

+  In this option the ngModel binding is used.
 [Here](https://github.com/kekeh/mydatepicker/tree/master/sampleapp/sample-date-picker-access-modifier) is an example application.
 It shows how to use the __ngModel__.

   To use ngModel define the application class as follows:
    ```js